hengestone/parasail_git/README.md

 It can be installed it from the VS Code Extensions Marketplace as well, search for `Parasail`.

 # Licensing
 Parasail is developed by AdaCore, and licensed mostly under the GPLv3, unless otherwise specified in any individual file.
-The standard library is marked as "as-is, no warranty".
+The standard library is provided using the GCC GPL V3.1 Runtime Exception, see the file `documentation/GCC_RUNTIME3_1`

 This repository is provided persuant to the letter and spirit of the above licenses in an effort to explore and publicize Parasail/Paython/Javallel beyond the confines of AdaCore.